Molecular-Neurogenetics/PD_ASAP_Garza2025/README.md

 Each data type subfolder under `code/` follows the same structure:

 * `preprocessing/` — Snakemake workflows, Python scripts and notebooks for raw -> cleaned data
-* `processing/` — R Markdown notebooks and scripts for statistical analyses, derived tables, and most of publication figures
+* `processing/` — R Markdown notebooks and scripts for statistical analyses, derived tables, and publication figures
-* `visualization/` — R Markdown notebooks and scripts that use clean data tables to generate some of the publication figures

 ---